pdf-association/pdf-cos-syntax/README.md

 - checking validity of the PDF/FDF binary file comment marker (2nd line)
 - checking that the PDF contains the necessary keywords to be a conventional PDF file (i.e. `xref`, `trailer` and `startxref` keywords are all present).
     - _Note that this may falsely validate a hybrid-reference PDF that should not be used with VSCode!_
-- checking that there is a conventional cross-reference table that starts with object 0 (as the start of the free list) = **NOT IMPLEMENTED YET**
+- checking that there is a conventional cross-reference table that starts with object 0 (as the start of the free list)
-- checking that there are no comments in conventional cross-reference tables = **NOT IMPLEMENTED YET**
+- checking that there are no comments or other illegal data in conventional cross-reference tables
-- checking that cross-reference subsections are valid = **NOT IMPLEMENTED YET**
+- checking that cross-reference subsections are valid
+- checking that cross-reference entries are 20 bytes in length (note: VSCode does not display line endings)
-- checking that the cross-reference table free list of objects is valid = **NOT IMPLEMENTED YET**
+- checking that the cross-reference table free list of objects is valid
 - checking that the last non-blank line of the PDF/FDF starts with `%%EOF`